-UKCP’s policy documents, including CPD Policy, Supervision Policy and training standards, can be found on the standards, guidance and policies page of this website.
+UKCP’s policy documents, including CPD Policy, Supervision Policy and training standards, can be found on the standards, guidance and policies page.

 More information regarding CPD, supervision, sabbaticals and other modality-specific requirements can be obtained directly from the relevant organisational member or college.

 See the previous years audit report here.

 UKCP undertakes annual random audits of individual registrants to maintain the integrity of our register and regulation standards.